giuliaegardini/ASD-Rates-Plotting/README.md

-# ASD Rates Project Fall 2019
+# Autism Spectrum Disorder Rates
 Project from my Design of Experiments course (STA 4211) in which I compared trends of Autism Spectrum Disorder (ASD) from 2000 to 2014, including rates between males and females and estimated annual costs of ASD care.

 ## Data